-April 18, 2023 is the deadline for filing your federal income tax return for tax year 2022 or requesting an extension.
-It is also the deadline to make contributions to your Individual Retirement Accounts (IRAs) and Roth IRAs.
+April 18, 2023, is the deadline for filing your federal income tax return for the tax year 2022 or requesting an extension.
+It is also the deadline to contribute to your Individual Retirement Accounts (IRAs) and Roth IRAs.

 Note: Normally, the deadline is April 15.
-However in 2023, the next business day, Monday, April 17, is Emancipation Day, which is a holiday recognized in Washington, D.C., where the IRS is headquartered.
-Also, April 17 is Patriot’s Day, a state holiday in both Maine and Massachusetts.
-Therefore, the federal tax deadline moves to Tuesday, April 18.
+However, in 2023, the next business day, Monday, April 17, is Emancipation Day, a holiday recognized in Washington, D.C., where the IRS is headquartered.
+Also, April 17 is Patriot’s Day, a state holiday in Maine and Massachusetts.
+Therefore, the federal tax deadline has been moved to Tuesday, April 18.

-Roth IRA: Starting in tax year 2000, all the IRA contribution limits and age limits apply to Roth IRAs.
+Roth IRA: Starting in the tax year 2000, all the IRA contributions and age limits apply to Roth IRAs.
 Thus, the contribution limit for an IRA is 6,000 (2022) and $6,500 (2023).
-Those age 50 and older may contribute an additional “catch up” of $1,000.
-There are no age restrictions; your young 5 year old can contribute to their Roth IRA, as long as the contribution amount does not exceed their income.
+Those aged 50 and older may contribute an additional “catch-up” of $1,000.
+There are no age restrictions; your young 5-year-old can contribute to their Roth IRA if the contribution amount does not exceed their income.
 The same rule applies if you are 80 and retired but have income from a second job.
-You can contribute to your Roth IRA, as long as your contribution does not exceed your income.
+You can contribute to your Roth IRA if your contribution does not exceed your income.